kenns000/alx-zero_day/0x03-git/README.md

-Making changes in the readme
+changing my readme in order to modify commit